Big Brothers Big Sisters of Puget Sound Names Alonda Williams as New President & Chief Executive Officer

 Seattle Against Slavery is excited to announce Crystal Rozelle-Bennett as its new Executive Director.
 Under the direction of the SAS Board of Directors and with input from SAS leadership and the assistance of Valtas, Crystal’s hiring concludes a months-long effort to find the best match to lead the nationally and regionally recognized progressive anti-trafficking organization.

 Crystal brings over two decades of experience to Seattle Against Slavery.
 For the past 25 years Crystal has been driven by her personal experiences of trauma to educate, advocate, and amplify the voices of individuals and communities in order to promote healing and opportunities to move from surviving to thriving.

-Valtas Group is pleased to announce that Jeffrey P. Lewis has joined our consulting team.
+Valtas Group is pleased to announce that Arthur Padilla has joined our Consulting Team.

 THE LATEST FROM VALTAS

 You are welcome to subscribe to get the latest news, updates and insights from our team.